Augustus1417/2nd-Sem---College-Notes/Algorithms and Complexity/Introduction.md

 - *String processing* - deals with non-numeric that intensifies interest of researchers
 - *Graph* - deals with objects and their connections
 - *Combinatorial* - permutations
-- *Geeometrical* - points, lines, polygons for computer graphics
+- *Geometrical* - points, lines, polygons for computer graphics
 - *Numerical* - mathematical problems